2-channel video installation, HD video, sound, 6:12 min

 In “Untitled” 4 people in their mid-60s, originally from Ex-Yugoslavia, perform a transcribed conversation from the piece “Reenactment/Process” from 2016.
 In the performed material, four people in their mid-20s discuss the inter-generational frictions they experience between themselves and their parents, relating to the conflict in Ex-Yugoslavia.

-The participants in “Untitled” perform the transcribed conversation and react to the content, commenting on issues of responsibility, the cultural and historical conditions behind the tensions and the legacy of communist Yugoslavia.
+The participants in “Untitled” perform the transcribed conversation and react to the content, commenting on issues of responsibility, shame, reconciliation and and the legacy of communist Yugoslavia.